binh1298/RockTest/README.md

-# High-School-Project 1: Rocktest.
+# High-School-Project that got me 2nd prize in my province's science fair in late 2016

-This is a software that is used to **create multiple-choice exercises and tests** for Vietnamese teachers, especially those my high school.
+RockTest is a software that is used to **create multiple-choice exercises and tests** for Vietnamese teachers, especially those my high school.
 At the time, they were using McMix, a software that, in my opinion, has a terrible UI/UX.

-Written in Qt 4.1(Community version) using C++
+Written in Qt 4.1(Community version) using **C++**

-**This got me 2nd prize in my province's science fair in late 2016**

 To develop this, I had to make quite a few questions on the Qt Forums =))